 The value of brand loyalty cannot be overstated — especially in the banking sector.
 Loyal customers recommend their bank up to 6x more, spend 25% more (on average) on their credit cards and are less likely to switch to a competitor, according to a study by Bain & Company.
 It’s obvious loyalty is critical for banks, but it’s getting hard to come by.

-What’s the endgame of personalization?
+What’s the endgame of personalisation?
 The answer is that there is no definitive answer.
-The need for a personalized marketing campaign depends on the business agenda of a company, organization or industry.
+The need for a personalised marketing campaign depends on the business agenda of a company, organisation or industry.